Maryland Court Records

 Baltimore, MD 21215

-Applications must include the bride and groom's full names and a certificate number if known.
-Applicants must also provide their name, address, and contact details (phone number/email).
+Applications should include the bride and groom’s full names and a certificate number if known.
+Applicants will also need to provide their name, address, and contact details (phone number/email).
+They must send their completed request to the appropriate office for processing.
 The Department of Health charges a non-refundable $12 fee for each copy issued.

 How to Get a Marriage License in Maryland

-Any couple who wishes to marry in Maryland must first obtain a marriage license.
-Obtaining a license is a straightforward process that involves several general steps.
+Any couple who wishes to marry in Maryland will be expected to obtain a marriage license.
+Obtaining a license is straightforward and generally involves the following steps:

 Step 1.
 Meet the State Requirements

-Applicants must meet the state's requirements for a marriage license in Maryland.
+Applicants are expected to meet Maryland’s marriage license requirements.
 Some of these include:

-• Both parties must meet the age requirements.
+- Both parties should meet the age requirements.
 While couples aged 18 or older may marry without parental consent, applicants between 16 and 18 must provide parental consent.

-• Both parties must be free to marry and not in another union.
+- Both parties must be free to marry and not be in another union.

 Step 2.
 Gather the Necessary Information